odespesse/custom-cron/README.md

 	* */1 * * * root /path/to/custom_cron.py --email your@email.com --script_args foo bar "hello world" -- /other/path/to/my_script.py

 Although you already could send an email with cron the subject of the email isn't particularly useful.
-Custom Cron on the other will send an email subject like
+Custom Cron will send an email subject like :

 	[Execution result] <hostname> command

 the execution result could be [Cron : OK] if the command returned 0 or [Cron : Fail] otherwise.
 As soon as you receive the email you will be able to know if you need to take a look at it immediately because of an error or if it can wait.

+## Configuration file

+If you have to many arguments, you can simplify the script configuration by putting everything inside a file.
+The file is in a simple INI format.
+You just need to write a file like this (let's name it "configuration.ini") :

+    [script]
+    path = ./hello.sh
+    arguments = Hello world

+    [log]
+    path = /tmp/log

+    [email]
+    to = your@email.com
+    only_on_fail = no

+Then you just need to tell where to find this configuration :

+    * */1 * * * root /path/to/custom_cron.py --configuration /other/path/to/configuration.ini

 ## License